 Drawing shapes in PowerPoint is drop-dead easy with the vast repertoire of readymade shapes available in PowerPoint 2011 for Mac.
-You can easily insert these shapes with a click or two, but some tricks can help you take these shapes further -- in this tutorial, I'll show you how you can draw a perfect square:
+You can easily insert these shapes with a click or two, but some tricks can help you take these shapes further.

-- Launch PowerPoint 2011 -- typically, this brings up the PowerPoint Presentation Gallery -- here you can just click the Cancel button to create a blank, new presentation containing one slide.
-On the other hand, if you are not presented with the PowerPoint Presentation Gallery, you will still end up with a blank, new presentation containing one slide -- PowerPoint 2011 users can next change the slide layout to Blank.
+- Launch PowerPoint 2011 for Mac.
+Typically, this brings up the PowerPoint Presentation Gallery.
+Here you can just click the Cancel button to create a blank, new presentation containing one slide.
+On the other hand, if you are not presented with the PowerPoint Presentation Gallery, you will still end up with a blank, new presentation containing one slide.
+PowerPoint 2011 users can next change the slide layout to Blank.

 Figure 1: Rectangle shape selected